 B. Where are off-street loading facilities located?
-C. During what hours of the day do you expect loading/unloading operations to occur?
-D. How frequently are loading/unloading operations expected to occur, per day or per week, as appropriate?
-16. et access to the subject property adequate or are any street improvements, such as a new turning lane, sary to minimize impacts on traffic flow?
-SITE E CHA RACTERISTICS

-17. Will the proposed uses be located in an existing building? [] Yes [] No Do you propose to construct an addition to the building? [] Yes [] No How large will the addition be? square feet.
-18. What will the total area occupied by the proposed use be? sq. ft. (existing) + sq. ft. (addition if any) = sq. ft. (total) 19.
-The proposed use is located in: (check one) [] a stand alone building [] a house located in a residential zone [] a warehouse [] a shopping center.
-Please provide name of the center:[] an office building.
-Please provide name of the building:[] other.
-Please describe:[]
+C. During what hours of the day do you expect loading/ • .
+D. How frequently are loading/unloading operations exp ected to occur, p per day or per week, as app reet access to the subject property adequate or are any sessary to minimize impacts on traffic flow? street improveme ents, such as a new turning СН ARACTERISTICS Will the proposed uses be located in an existing building? [] Yes [] No Do y ou propose to construct an addition to the building? [] Yes [] No How large will the addition be? square feet.
+Wha at will the total area occupied by the proposed use be?
+Wha at will the total area occupied by the proposed use be? sq. ft. (existing) + sq. ft. (addition if any y) =sq . ft. (total) The [ ] a [ ] a y) =sq . ft. (total) The []a []a []a sq. ft. (existing) + sq. ft. (addition if any proposed use is located in: (check one) stand alone building house located in a residential zone